+Now consider using the DRG of Figure 10 to monitor hospital performance.
 Distribution (b) gives a histogram of resource use of the number of cases (n) in that DRG at a hospital (x) selected at random.
-For each DRG, a hospital's distribution of resource use would have a similar shape to that of the population, if the cases treated and resource use were a random sample from that population.
-Hospital x has a mean resource use slightly higher than that of the national average.
-Distribution (c) gives the expected distribution of random samples of size n from the population of distribution (a).
-The central limit theorem justifies the assumption that distribution (c) has a quite different shape from distributions (a) and (b).
-This shows that although individual cases within a DRG vary widely in their use of resources, using DRGs for prospective payment can produce a system of groupings which are homogeneous as they are based on the average number of cases within a DRG.
-This is the theory, how does it work when applied to the distributions of resource use by DRGs in the NHS?
+For each DRG, a hospital's distribution of resource use would have a similar shape to that of the population if the cases treated and resources expended were a random sample from the population.
+Hospital x has a mean resource use slightly higher than the national average.
+Distribution (c) gives the expected distribution of mean resource use of random samples of size n from the population of distribution (a).
+The central limit theorem justifies the assumption that distribution (c) has a quite different shape from distributions (a) and (b): it will tend to be distributed normally (and not be skewed); and have a smaller variance than (a) or (b).
+Distribution (c) enables the performance of hospital x to be examined.
+What proportion of random samples of size n have a mean resource at or above the level of hospital x?
+A small proportion suggests the performance of hospital x ought to be closely examined for this DRG.
+Such an examination would be less justifiable for a large proportion.